Keen-Sheen/XRPL/XRP_Ledger_connection/README.md

 ## Information

-This folder walks you through the basic steps of building an easy XRP Ledger-connected application using xrpl-py , a pure Python  library that makes it easy to interact with the XRP Ledger using native Python models and methods.
+This folder walks you through the basic steps of building an easy XRP Ledger-connected application using xrpl-py , a Python library that makes it easy to interact with the XRP Ledger using native Python models and methods.
 In this folder are:

 * The basic building blocks of XRP Ledger-based applications.
 * How to connect to the XRP Ledger using xrpl-py.